-How to answer “How you deal with pressure?”
+How to answer “How do you handle pressure?”

 Explain your views on pressure

-It’s important to show that you understand pressure is part of the job and something that must be dealt with head on, rather than something to be avoided at all costs.
+It’s important to show that you understand the pressure is part of the job and something that must be dealt with head-on rather than something to be avoided at all costs.
 Use a statement like “To me, pressure is…” then explain how you view pressure as an impetus for growth or an opportunity to sharpen your skills.

 Show a successful outcome

 Give an anecdote of how you worked through a high-stress situation effectively.
-Describe the stakes, explain how you decided what to do and walk the interviewer through the steps you took to arrive at a positive outcome.
+Describe the stakes, explain how you decided what to do, and walk the interviewer through the steps you took to achieve a positive outcome.